Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Introduction

 These limitations highlight a missing piece: scalable environment synthesis.
 In particular, The challenge is to synthesize executable, reliable environments at scale, enabling replicable agent interaction and learning.
 In recent months, DeepSeek-V3.2~\citep{deepseek-v3.2} introduces a synthesis pipeline to create thousands of executable environments for general agents, while Qwen Tongyi~\citep{tongyi-environment} also describes an environment synthesis pipeline but for supervised fine-tuning (SFT) rather than RL training.
 The adopted code-based approach is promising to build such environments at scale, since it can control the state transition and ensure the consistency of the environment.
 However, neither of them releases the generation pipeline nor open-sources their environments.
 Several concurrent community efforts~\citep{feng2025webworldmodels,sullivan-etal-2025-procedural,autoforge,autoenv,envscaler} explore environment synthesis through programming.
 However, they either target game-like environments, rely on human priors (e.g., code documentation), lack strong guarantees of state consistency, or remain limited in scale.

-To address this, we propose Agent World Model (\textbf{\synth}), an open-source pipeline that synthesizes executable tool-use environments at scale.
-The key insight is that agent environments share a common structure: a stateful backend, a tools interface layer, and task-specific success criteria.
+To address this, we propose Agent World Model (\textbf{\synth}), an open-source pipeline that synthesizes executable tool-use environments at scale. \synth is analogous to learned world models in model-based RL but realized via code-driven environments rather than neural dynamics.
 By decomposing synthesis into these three components, we can leverage LLMs to generate each part systematically while maintaining consistency.
 Our \synth mirrors how software is built in practice.
 Starting from a high-level scenario description (e.g., ``an online shopping platform''), we first generate common user requirements (i.e., tasks) that users are likely to perform in this scenario.
 Then, we generate the database schema to define what entities and relations exist to fulfill these user requirements.
 This schema can guide the design of exposed interfaces (toolset) and help generate the backend code for the interfaces, ensuring each tool has a clear data model to operate on.
 The interface is exposed via Model Context Protocol (MCP)~\citep{anthropic_mcp_2024} for unified agent tool interaction with the environment.
 Finally, we generate verification code that compares the database state before and after agent execution, which augments an LLM-as-a-Judge to provide robust reward signals for RL training.
 Critically, each stage includes automated execution and simple self-correction: if generated code fails to run, we feed the error information back to the LLM for correction.